or the Jane's waking dream.

 Nature takes care of us when we experience difficult events.

 Nature is a central and spiritual dimension of this film.
-After the death of her father, Jane (and her grand-father) finds this lush nature like a peaceful friend.
+After the death of her father, Jane (and her grand-father) finds Nature like a peaceful friend.

 Intergenerational relations topic is treated with modesty and dreaminess, alternating moments of short dialogues and musical moments.